python-discord/branding/events/README.md

 ## Automatic validation

-Fortunately, it is not necessarily to manually verify that all events are configured properly w.r.t. the requirements explained above.
+Fortunately, it is not necessary to manually verify that all events are configured properly w.r.t. the requirements explained above.
 The `validation.py` script contains logic to ascertain correct setup, and will automatically run in CI on pull requests to prevent a broken configuration from reaching the production branch.

 Validation happens in two stages.
 First, all events are checked individually, to ensure that they contain all necessary assets and have a correctly structured `meta.md` file.
 If all events pass, the second stage verifies that there is exactly 1 fallback event, and that no events collide.
 In the case of collision, the exact dates and culprit events are printed.